Back to Portfolio

 with AI

-An AI-Native Product Design and PM Workflow — illustrated through a concept project: AI-Assisted Clinical Note Triage.
+An AI-Native Product Design and PM Workflow — from first stakeholder conversation through post-launch iteration.

 AI Native Process Flow